About the Guru

 From Lab to Production

 Most tutorials stop at docker-compose up.
-That's the "Lab."
+This blog is about what comes after:

 - What happens when you ingest 100k spans/second?